Main Page Content

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 This campus based award program is awarded to students with exceptional financial need.
 Priority is given to those students with a Federal Pell Grant.
 Unlike Federal Pell Grants, the amount of FSEOG that a student can receive depends not only on their financial need but, also, on the amount of other aid they receive and the availability of funds at the institution.
 FSEOG award amounts can range from $100 to $4,000.
+You can apply for the FSEOG by filing your FAFSA.

 Federal TEACH Grant